 Conference or Workshop Item

-Skews, Rachel.
+Skews, Rachael.
 2014.
 'Exploring the impact of acceptance and commitment coaching on psychological flexibility, wellbeing and performance'.
 In: British Psychological Society Special group in Coaching Psychology.
 London, United Kingdom 11-12th December, 2014.

 Skews, Rachael.
 2018.
 Acceptance and Commitment Therapy (ACT) Informed Coaching: Examining Outcomes and Mechanisms of Change.
 Doctoral thesis, Goldsmiths, University of London